SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

 - Stroika container iterators must have shorter lifetime than the container they are iterating over.

-- Stroika container iterators are all automatically patched, so that if you change the underlying container the iterators are automatically updated internally to behave sensibly.
+- Stroika container iterators become invalidated when their underlying container has changed.
+In debug builds, use of an iterator (other than destroying it) results in an assertion failure.
+This is in SHARP CONTRAST to the (safe iterator patching) Stroika used todo before 2.1b14.

 ## Other Modules
   - [Adapters/](Adapters/ReadMe.md)